timble/www.openpolice.be/_documentation/01-access.md

 ## Setup

-The Belgian Police Internet Platform uses a multi-site setup.
+The Open Police platform uses a multi-site setup.
 All websites use the same codebase but the configuration, database, content and users are separate.
 This allows you to create a website with the content of your zone but based on the same look & feel.

 <a href="/images/documentation/multisite.png" data-gallery="enabled">
 ![](/images/documentation/multisite.png)